Welcome to Matrix Education

 Here’s what helped me go from a solid C+ to a raw 40 in VCE English.

-But I kept showing up, writing more, and trying new vocabulary and techniques.
+I started stacking reps, writing more, and trying new vocabulary and techniques.

-Sometimes I’d FAIL at using big words to learn their correct context (I once used “indubitably” just because I heard it in a basketball ad… thanks, Kawhi Leonard).
+Sometimes I’d FAIL at using big words to learn their correct context (I remember using the word “indubitably” wrong because I saw it in a basketball commercial… thanks, Kawhi Leonard).

 If writing a whole essay feels impossible, start with one paragraph a week.

-A lot of the most important skills (ocabulary use, grammar, single paragraph structure, argument construction) are just as effectively practised in single paragraphs
+A lot of the most important skills (vocabulary use, grammar, single paragraph structure, argument construction) are just as effectively practised in single paragraphs.
+It’s also easier to embrace the grind and write consistently when the tasks are less daunting at the start.

 One paragraph every week is wayyyyyy better than only cramming practice essays once your SAC is days away.

-Go from single paragraphs, to multiple paragraphs, then to full essays.
+Build yourself up over time.
+Go from single paragraphs to multiple paragraphs, then to full essays.

-Once you get feedback on your writing, note down exactly what your teacher said you could improve.
-Next time you write, focus on fixing those things.
+Once you get feedback on your writing, note down exactly what your teacher or tutor said you could improve.
+Next time you write, focus and work on fixing those specific areas.

 Without identifying + targeting + actioning areas for improvement, your improvement will be a lot slower.

-The more you see the room for improvement as a “positive” experience, the less extreme your emotions, and the easier it is to move forward.
+I didn’t know this in high school, but the more you see the room for improvement in a “negative” experience, the less extreme your emotions, the easier it is to move forward.

-You’re going to suffer setbacks in VCE English, but they won’t to determine your eventual score.
-It’s your ability to move forward that matters.
+You’re going to suffer setbacks in VCE English; setbacks aren’t going to determine your eventual score.
+It’s your ability to accept setbacks, take the positives out of them and move forward that matters.

 —

-To prepare for the VCE English exam, improvement doesn’t happen overnight.
+Remember, to prepare for the VCE English exam, improvement doesn’t happen overnight.
 It’s slow.
-Sometimes you have to take even FURTHER hits to your confidence before it gets better.
+Expect to fail and take a few hits to your confidence.
+But I promise, you need to go through this before it gets better.
 Stay consistent and open to learning – you’ll get there.

 Once you believe in yourself as a writer, everything changes.